AndieWill510/tinydoor/Options/056-the-letter-that-arrives-after-the-hospital.md

 ## Doorway

-Sometimes the person who should have come to the hospital writes a letter instead.
+Sometimes the person who should have come to the hospital, or a crisis that should have put you in the hospital, writes a note or gives a speech instead.

 Not then.